 Technical Staffing and Training

-Evaluation of staffing and training should be conducted in the same manner and as part of Common Performance Indicator 1 (Sections (B)(1)(a)-(d) of this part), unless the uranium recovery program is organizationally separate from the materials program.
+Evaluation of staffing and training should be conducted in the same manner and as part of Common Performance Indicator 1 (Sections (B)(1)(a)–(c) of this part).
+The staffing for this indicator can include contractual support or support from other State agencies.
 Professional staff normally should have bachelor's degrees or equivalent training in the physical sciences, life or earth sciences, or engineering.
 Staff and support contractors’ qualifications, training, and experience should include the disciplines of health physics; civil or mechanical engineering; geology, hydrology and other earth sciences; and environmental science.

 Status of the Uranium Recovery Inspection Program